Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I have also stayed at the Albergue Bela Muxía and would recommend it as well.
 It is on the north end of the peninsula, closer to the point.

 There are many, many places to stay in Muxía, including the municipal, Albergue Público de Peregrinos de Muxia which I placed on our interactive Google map, above.
 I also placed all the private albergues on the map, the Albergue Da Costa Muxia, the Albergue Arribada, the Albergue@Muxía and the Hostal La Cruz.
-To see additional choices of hotels, click here
+To see additional choices of hotels, click here.

 After joining up with our friends who had done the northern extension to Muxía, we set out in the evening together for the final one kilometer walk to the 0.0 kilometer marker and the Nosa Señora da Barca church.
 Here is where the church meets the sea at the wild rocky coastline.

-From the DP-5201, in the center of town, you come to a very small park, at about 27 kilometers.
+From the DP-5201, in the center of town, you come to a very small park, after about 27 kilometers.
 It is here that you follow the waymarks and turn off the highway, onto the Rúa Coido, to the left.

 It is essentially a straight shot north from here, for the full kilometer, taking no turns, as the street becomes the Rúa Virxe da Barca (Virgin of the Boat Street) as it nears the famous church.